offani/ani-bot/README.md

-This is an bot built by aniketh
+This is a bot built by aniketh